terrydgreen/ai-webscrapper/README.md

 https://huggingface.co/spaces/khatri-indra/AI-Web-Scrapper
 (go to Chrome Driver page and download the driver for your version of Chrome)

-streamlit - Frontend
+import streamlit - Frontend
-selenium - Webscraper
+import selenium - Webscraper
-langchain - Used to call the Ollama LLM
+import langchain - Used to call the Ollama LLM

 Training Video:
 https://www.youtube.com/watch?v=Oo8-nEuDBkk